Young Science Still Alive

 Working groups: *

-- The quality of doctoral study programs and the application of their graduates
+- The quality of doctoral education and the employability of PhD holders

-- The status of doctoral candidates and young scientists and the financial evaluation of their work
+- The status of doctoral candidates as early career researchers and the financial reward of their work

-- International and sectoral mobility of doctoral candidates and young researchers
+- International, institutional and intersectoral mobility of doctoral candidates and junior researchers

 * (While registering, choose your working group.)